Jeff Haste

 Jeff Haste is a former member of the Pennsylvania House of Representatives, representing the 104th legislative district.
-He was first elected on January 30, 1996.
+He was elected on January 30, 1996.
 Haste also served on the Dauphin County Board of Commissioners from 2002 until 2021.
-He was named Chairman in 2004 and held that title until his retirement on May 26, 2021.
+He was named chairman in 2004 and held that title until his retirement on May 26, 2021.

+Controversies

+Interference into 2.3 million dollar bridge inspection leading to selection of Haste's former employer.

+$325,000k kickback from county jail's healthcare provider.